What type of art was created during the Bauhaus art movement?

 Wall Hanging by Anni Albers 1926

 Anni Albers, wife of Josef Albers, made significant contributions to the Bauhaus movement, particularly in the realm of textile arts.
 Her wall hanging from 1926 exemplifies her innovative approach to weaving and design.
 This piece highlights Anni’s experimental spirit, constantly pushing the boundaries of traditional craftsmanship.
-The wall hanging, with its geometric patterns and use of materials, reflects Anni’s belief in the transformative power of textiles as a medium for artistic expression.
+The wall hanging, with its geometric patterns and use of materials, reflects Anni’s belief in the potential of textiles as a medium for artistic expression.

 Vertiefte Regung by Wassily Kandinsky